chriszeng8/Git/diff.md

 $ git diff topic...master  (3)
 ```

-Changes between the tips of the topic and the master branches.
+(1)Changes between the tips of the topic and the master branches.

-Same as above.
+(2)Same as above.

-Changes that occurred on the master branch since when the topic branch was started off it.
+(3)Changes that occurred on the master branch since when the topic branch was started off it.